1987–88 Segunda División B

 The 1987–88 Segunda División B season was the 11th since its establishment.
-The first matches of the season were played on 29 August 1987, and the season ended in 22 May 1988.
+The first matches of the season were played on 29 August 1987, and the season ended on 22 May 1988.

+After one season without geographic groups, the division returned to group-based play, now with four groups instead of two.
+The four-group structure remained in place until 2021.
+The group champions were Eibar in Group 1, Mollerussa in Group 2, and Salamanca in Group 3, and Alzira in Group 4.

 Overview before the season

 80 teams joined the league, including 63 promoted from the 1986–87 Tercera División after the expansion to four groups.
 No teams were relegated from the 1986–87 Segunda División.
 The composition of the groups was determined by the Royal Spanish Football Federation, attending to geographical criteria.

 Group 1

 Teams from Asturias, Basque Country, Cantabria, Castile and Leon and Galicia.